python/cpython/Doc/library/gettext.rst

    The :mod:`gettext` module does not try to support these system dependent defaults; instead its default is :file:`{sys.prefix}/share/locale`.
-For this reason, it is always best to call :func:`bindtextdomain` with an explicit absolute path at the start of your application.
+For this reason, it is always best to call :func:`bindtextdomain` with an explicit absolute path at the start of your application (see :data:`sys.prefix`).

 .. [#] See the footnote for :func:`bindtextdomain` above.